Structures and Functions in Living Organisms · 6 question types

 The heart, blood vessels, and blood components are regularly tested, particularly structure-function links.

 When a blood vessel is cut, the body has to act fast to stop blood escaping and to seal off the wound before bacteria can enter.
-The system that does this involves platelets and a chain of plasma proteins.
+The system that does this involves and a chain of plasma proteins.

 The steps of blood clotting: